Locally equivalent Floer complexes and unoriented link cobordisms: Concordance

-Since we noted before that the differential and the $j$-filtration do not depend on the position of the $\X$-markings, and this holds also for the Maslov grading \cite{Book,OSlinks}, then the Identity map is a chain map, which clearly induces a graded isomorphism in homology and preserves the algebraic filtration; where here $D_3'$ and $D_4'$ refer to the diagrams obtained by applying the algorithm in Lemma \ref{lemma:algorithm}.
-This means that they are both diagrams for $\bigcirc_n$, where $n$ is the number of components of $L_1$ and $L_2$, with the $\OO$-markings in the same position as in $D_3$ and $D_4$. \begin{prop} The map $b_2:=\Id:\cC^\infty(D_3)\rightarrow\cC^\infty(D_4)$ preserves the Maslov grading and the $\mathcal F$-filtration and induces an isomorphism in homology. \end{prop} \begin{proof} In order to prove the claim it is enough to show that the map induces a graded isomorphism in homology and that preserves the two filtrations $j$ and $\mathcal A$.
-We have already seen that the first two fact hold, then we need to show that This can be checked by proving that $A_{D_4}(x)\leq A_{D_3}(x)$ for every $x\in S(D_3)$.
+Since the differential and the $j$-filtration do not depend on the position of the $\X$-markings as we see from their definition in Subsection \ref{subsection:overview}, and this holds also for the Maslov grading \cite{Book,OSlinks}, then the Identity map is a chain map, which clearly induces a graded isomorphism in homology and preserves the algebraic filtration. \begin{prop} The map $b_2:=\Id:\cC^\infty(D_3)\rightarrow\cC^\infty(D_4)$ preserves the Maslov grading and the $\mathcal F$-filtration and induces an isomorphism in homology. \end{prop} \begin{proof} In order to prove the claim we have to show that the map induces a graded isomorphism in homology and that preserves the two filtrations $j$ and $\mathcal A$.
+The first two properties only depend on the $\OO$-markings so they hold because $b_2$ is defined as the Identity map; then we only need to show that This can be checked by proving that $A_{D_4}(x)\leq A_{D_3}(x)$ for every $x\in S(D_3)$.
 Note that this is not obvious, even if $b_2$ is the Identity; in fact, this time we need to consider the $\X$-markings in their original position, not like in $D_3'$ and $D_4'$, and the Alexander grading depend on the $X$'s.
 Hence, we need to use a result of Sarkar (\cite[Subsection 3.4]{Sarkar}), which gives us exactly what we need. \end{proof} We now want to define $b_1$.
 We suppose $D_1$ has an $X$ in top-right corner; then we use the move in Figure \ref{Birthmove}.

 Of course the new doubly-marked square is not a special $\OO$-marking.
 We consider the filtered NE-stabilization map defined in \cite{MOST,Book,Sarkar}.
-Stabilizations relate isotopic links; therefore, such a map is an "almost" filtered chain homotopy equivalence.
+Stabilizations relate isotopic links; therefore, such a map is an almost filtered chain homotopy equivalence for Theorem \ref{teo:quasi_iso_grids} and thus a local equivalence.

-We say that $b_1:=s^{\text{NE}}$ with image in $\cC^\infty(D_2)$ this time.
-This makes sense because the stabilization maps, in the filtered setting, are independent of the position of the $\X$-markings.
-Hence, we have the following proposition. \begin{prop} The map $b_1:\cC^\infty(D_1)\longrightarrow\cC^\infty(D_2)$ preserves the Maslov grading and the $\mathcal F$-filtration and induces an isomorphism in homology. \end{prop} \begin{proof} We cannot argue that $b_1$ is an $\mathcal A$-filtered chain homotopy equivalence, because the $\X$-markings in $D_2$ are different respect to the ones in $\widetilde{D_2}$.
-On the other hand, we still have that it is a chain homotopy equivalence and preserves the $j$-filtration; in fact, these two properties ignore the $X$'s.